Oregon R&D Tax Credit for Semiconductors: Savings & Innovation

 The credit encourages these businesses to invest in new product development, process improvements, and technological advancements, reinforcing Oregon’s position as a hub for semiconductor innovation.

 Despite the expiration of the general state-level credit, the semiconductor-specific R&D tax credit provides a targeted incentive for businesses in this industry.
-Oregon businesses can still take advantage of the federal research tax credit.
-The federal research credit remains a robust incentive, offering substantial tax savings for companies undertaking qualified research activities.
+Oregon businesses can still take advantage of the federal research tax credit, which remains a robust incentive, offering substantial tax savings for companies undertaking qualified research activities.

 By leveraging this federal credit, businesses can continue to get credit for their basic research expenses, drive innovation, and remain competitive in their respective industries.